sagemathinc/cocalc-doc/source/teaching-create-course.rst

 .. _teaching-add-ta:

 ########################################
-Adding teaching assistants to the course
+Adding Teaching Assistants to the Course
 ########################################

 To add teaching assistants or other teachers to the course, open the course project, click on the settings tab and look down to see "Add new collaborators" in the project settings.